Exclusive: Chinese smartphone maker Xiaomi to make EVs using Great Wall's plant - sources

 Great Wall, which has not before offered manufacturing services to other companies, will provide engineering consultancy to speed up the project, said one of the people.

-Both companies plan to announce the partnership as soon as early next week, said one of the people.
+Both companies plan to announce the partnership as soon as early next week, said another person.

 Xiaomi and Great Wall declined to comment.